-Most of the time these deaths are unavoidable – the consequences of major trauma, such as road traffic accidents, and other serious conditions, like heart attacks.
-Of course some people die because their illnesses is incurable; yet others have just come to the end of their life and the most important thing is that their death is dignified and respectful death, ideally at home surrounded by their loved ones.
+Most of the time, these deaths are unavoidable – the consequences of major trauma such as road traffic accidents, as well as other serious conditions like heart attacks.
+Some people die because their illness is incurable; yet others have just come to the end of their natural life and the most important thing is that they have a dignified and respectful death, ideally at home surrounded by their loved ones.

 Why do hospitals measure mortality rates?